 When you or a loved one is faced with a terminal illness, you need expertise you can trust.
-Great Lakes Hospice has the experience and qualifications you want and deserve during this difficult time.
+Family Hospice has the experience and qualifications you want and deserve during this difficult time.

 We provide all levels of care required by terminally ill patients and their families.